*This post may contain affiliate links. Please see my disclosure for more details!*

 I’m not sure if there is anyone out there who will read this blog who hasn’t heard of Nutella before, but there may be some people who don’t like it.
 I will admit that it isn’t the best thing on the planet to me, but I do enjoy it.
 I am more of a Biscoff kinda gal, which is why I love my Biscoff Cake recipe so much, but this is basically just the Nutella version of that as well.

 I thought that I should pipe on my Nutella Buttercream because it looks far prettier in my mind compared to smothering it on, but that is a complete option.
-I used a 2D Closed Star Piping Tip and swirl on my buttercream, and its just so darn pretty, but decorating it like I do my Neapolitan Cake instead would have also worked well.
+I used this round piping tip to pipe on my buttercream, and its just so darn pretty, but decorating it like I do my Neapolitan Cake instead would have also worked well.
 I’m a bit of a perfectionist when it comes to piping, so if I did mess it up halfway through, I would probably wipe it all off and start again, but sometimes it just works.

 Piping is something that I learnt, and I would say every other baker in the world learnt, by just doing it.
 I realise some people struggle, but even the size of the actual piping tip can make a difference.
 I use quite large piping tips because I think it looks better, but it also makes it easier for the buttercream to actually come out.
 If you use a really small piping tip that you sometimes get in shops, it just won’t work and will look a bit like string.